 The LSDB is verbose and repetitive, and it can be better designed to be more concise and readable.

-Updated by Ashlesh Gawande 9 months ago
+Updated by Ashlesh Gawande over 1 year ago

 - Assignee changed from Saurab Dulal to Ashlesh Gawande

 https://gerrit.named-data.net/c/NLSR/+/4749 patch-set 11 makes minimum changes to replace the three std::list used for Lsas with the proposed boost::multi_index container in previous patch-sets.
 Although it does not separate LsaFetcher and LsaPublisher as the previous patch-sets, it still reduces the Lsdb from ~1300 lines to ~630 lines with templating and polymorphism.
 Changes outside the Lsdb are kept to a minimum for easier review and have all the tests be passed w/ minimum modifications.

 Other refactoring can follow as desired after the basic premise of this change of using a single multi_index container for Lsdb is achieved.

 - Block m_wire is eliminated from child LSA classes and now resides in LSA base class (replacing the m_baseWire).
 These were introduced in #4787